 Sex and relationship education is provided through the Science and SMSC Curriculum.
 Issues that arise on an individual basis are handled with appropriate sensitivity.
 Questions that arise are answered honestly, according to the age and needs of the child, with parental involvement.

-Throughout school, music is taught by a specialist music teacher.
-The children have opportunities to play a range of instruments and to learn musical notation and composition.
+Throughout school, pupils have opportunities to play a range of instruments and to learn musical notation and composition.
 In addition, peripatetic teachers of stringed, brass, woodwind and percussion instruments visit the school and lessons in playing these instruments are available to children in KS2 at a cost to parents.

-Sport provision throughout school is delivered by specialist coaches from Next-Gen Sports Coaching.
+Sport provision throughout school is delivered by specialist coaches from Elite Coaching, who also provide continuing professional development activity for teachers.
 Great importance is placed upon the development of sporting skills.
 By participating in a range of activities and experiences, children are encouraged to acquire a sense of satisfaction, achievement and enjoyment whilst developing control and co-ordination across a range of sporting skills.
 They also develop an ability to work safely, using a wide variety of apparatus.

 Children take part in indoor and outdoor sports activities.
 They develop specific skills appropriate to a variety of activities, including games, dance, gymnastics, athletics and swimming.
 After-school clubs also allow children to further develop their sporting skills.
 Children compete against other local schools in tournaments, galas and other events.